About the Author & Illustrators

 Author - Stefanie Fields

 Stefanie Fields is an independent author residing in the beautiful Pacific Northwest.
 She was a midnight writer for many years and always dreamed of publishing a children's book.
-She is thrilled to see her visions now a reality.
+She's thrilled to see her visions now a reality.

 Stefanie graduated from her hometown college as a Certified Hypnotherapist.
 Through this education, she learned the power of positive words, affirmations, and mindful actions.
 Stefanie understands the long-lasting effects of stories and values received in childhood and the impact they can have throughout a lifetime.
 Her books are designed to promote joy, self-esteem, wisdom, and strength.

 In the early stages of her creative endeavors, Stefanie was advised to "create something people will fall in love with."
 She hopes her heartfelt writing, complimented with the beautiful illustrations of her partnering artists, will be a wonderful addition to your home library and that you, too, will fall in love.

 If you would like a signed copy, just mail your book with a stamped envelope for return mail.
 If you would like a personalized greeting, please include that with your package.
 You can visit the Contact page to submit your request.

 Raised primarily in San Antonio, Texas, Phyllis has lived in Burlington, Washington since 2002.
 As a child she lived in much of the southern United States and countries throughout the Far East.
 As a result she attended eight schools by graduation.
 Her father’s military service provided opportunity to absorb a rich tapestry of visual information.
 Phyllis loved drawing even as a very young child but her initial foray into the world of paint and canvas began as an adult while living in Alaska.
 Her first love was the work of Sidney Laurence's huge landscapes of Mount McKinley.
 She is primarily self-taught and “learned to see” by reproducing copies of Laurence’s paintings in black and white.